The degree of control a goods or services provider can exert on its buyers

 Alternatively, they can modify purchase patterns by buying less or consolidating purchase orders.
 Another technique is to create a new supplier, who will give your current supplier new competition.
 If all these strategies fail, you may need to play hardball.

-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Capital Markets & Securities Analyst (CMSA®) certification program, designed to help anyone become a world-class financial analyst.
 Check out the additional CFI resources below to help you along your finance career path: